 Briefly, here is what happened: her hosting company didn’t bother installing a secure certificate on the host/domain.
 They didn’t bother to do it in October 2017, when Firefox browser has started identifying non-secured sites as ‘unsafe’.
-They didn’t bother to update any language about information privacy back in May 2018, when GDPR legislation came into effect (some of her real-estate customers are international, European origin).
+They didn’t bother to update any language about information privacy back in May 2018, when GDPR legislation came into effect (some of her real-estate customers are international, targeting European customers).
 And they didn’t install anything back in July 2018, just two months ago, when Google’s Chrome browser started showing alerts about websites without proper SSL certification.

-Here’s the kicker: she found out about this issue, when one of her clients pulled out of a deal because they visited her website and saw an alert, and assumed it was fraudulent.
+Here’s the kicker: she found out about this issue, when one of her clients pulled out of a deal because they visited her website and saw an alert, and assumed the site was fraudulent.

 By the time things were sorted out, the hosting company, after making some lame excuse about SSL being optional and expensive, and ‘you don’t need it anyway, but we’ll do a favor for you’ – installed everything, she lost at least another client, with the same explanation.
 Two real-estate deals vanished, just like that.
 In a space of a day or so.

 She doesn’t know how many more good leads were turned away by that padlock icon in the browser.
 She didn’t know it was mandatory, especially on a website that’s clearly collecting information from users, and conducts business online.
 She had to reach out to her hosting provider, and request a simple, inexpensive feature that usually comes standard by now.
-It’s September 2018 – not only it comes standard, you can get free SSL certificate for life.
+It’s Autumn 2018 – not only SSL comes standard, you can get free SSL certificate for life from most hosting companies.